If you think your team could fix bugs and release builds faster, consider using Jira Kanban boards.

 Generating Reports in Jira

-Team meetings are necessary for a team.
+Team meetings are necessary, as much as we sometimes hate them.
 This is where workmates share their work, provide updates, and give reports.
 In Jira Software, you can quickly generate different diagrams that show the team’s progress.
-This cumulative flow diagram shows the team’s progress over some time.
+The cumulative flow diagram above shows the team’s progress over a few weeks.
 The chart will show a bottleneck or an increase in the number of issues or backlogs that are behind.
 Overall this will help the team improve their progress and raise awareness to any team member that is falling behind.
+From the board reports, you can also see other charts like the Control Chart, which allows you to see the cycle time of your issues.
+Cycle time is an important metric for Kanban teams, as it shows how quickly work is moving through your process.

 Add Atlassian Marketplace Apps to Jira